Spring forward on the Isle – 7 ways to see in the new season

 Walk in the footsteps of history

 It’s easy to believe we’re all about beaches and bays on the Isle of Thanet, but there’s rich heritage to discover with every step you take.
 Our cliffs are 80 million (yes million!) years old and the Romans landed here.
-In the 18th century, the restorative seawalter bathing along our shores sparked the seaside holiday boom (Margate was the first place to have donkey rides and deckchairs ).
-Ramsgate sent ‘little ships’ to Dunkirk and welcomed 80,000 soldiers safely back from France during WWII.
+In the 18th century, the restorative seawalter bathing along our shores sparked the seaside holiday boom (Margate was the first place to have donkey rides and deckchairs).
+Ramsgate sent ‘little ships’ to Dunkirk and welcomed approximately 40,000 soldiers safely back from France during WWII.
+May marks the 80th anniversary.
 The Isle’s beauty has attracted some of the nation’s most-admired artists, architects and writers, including JMW Turner, Charles Dickens and Augustus Pugin.
-Make the past your present with our many self-guided walking trails, including the new Ramsgate Military and History Trail
+Make the past your present with our many self-guided walking trails, including the Ramsgate Military and History Trail

 Awaken your senses